Mutti Triple-Concentrated Tomato Paste

 Produced by the Belfiore family in the province of Matera (one of Italy’s oldest towns), these hand-peeled tomatoes are stunningly packaged and taste terrific—sweet, fruity, bright and bold.

-Tastëlanghe Azienda Agricola Piedmont Hazelnuts
+Tastëlanghe IGP Piedmont Hazelnuts

 Incredibly hard to find in the U.S., Tonda Gentile hazelnuts are considered some of the best in the world.
 Sweet, nutty and satisfyingly crunchy, these shelled, whole toasted ones are perfectly browned with a clean taste on the finish.
 Grown exclusively in the Langhe area of Piedmont, Italy, Tastëlanghe has been producing them since 1891.
 These hazelnuts will shine in dishes from sweet cakes, creams and cookies to savory salads.
 Or just snack on them whole.

-Tastëlanghe Nocciola Dark
+Tastëlanghe Hazelnut Dark Chocolate Spread

-Tastëlanghe Nocciola Caramel
+Tastëlanghe Hazelnut Caramel

 Incredibly hard to find in the U.S., Tonda Gentile hazelnuts are considered some of the best in the world.
 Grown exclusively in the Langhe area of Piedmont, Italy, Tastëlanghe has been producing them since 1891.
-In their Nocciola Caramel, those renowned hazelnuts turn into a creamy, rich, sweet caramelly spread with a hint of salt.
+In their Hazelnut (Nocciola) Caramel, those renowned hazelnuts turn into a creamy, rich, sweet caramelly spread with a hint of salt.
 Light in texture but deep in flavor, this spread is full of caramel flavor from a mixture of caramelized hazelnuts and milk that is cooked down to perfection.
 It’s like dulce de leche, but less dense and far more flavorful.
 Spoon it onto ice cream, cakes, cookies, or any baked good, spread on toast or eat straight from the jar!

 Che Fico Calabrian Chili Bomba